What is voice search? What are the top voice search platforms?

 That comfortable living room chair has become a tiny seat on a crowded metro.

-And that Google homepage has now become a bunch of apps sending you notification after notification on your phone as they desperately compete for your attention.
+And that Google homepage has now become a bunch of apps sending you notification after notification on your phone desperately competing for your attention.

 Bad news if you are a business relying on desktop.
 The switch to mobile has made it that much harder for anyone to pay attention to you.